Bastia: Twinning

-Demography
+Demographics

-In 2017 the commune had 45,715 inhabitants.
+In 2017, the commune had 45,715 inhabitants.

 Education

-The commune has 10 kindergartens, 13 primary schools, 5 colleges, and 7 High schools.
+The commune has 10 kindergartens, 13 primary schools, 5 colleges (middle schools), and 7 High schools.

 There is also a research institute of the engineering school of Arts et Métiers ParisTech (ENSAM).
 This institute was opened in 2000 and offers doctoral programs and specialized Masters in the field of renewable energy.

 Bastia is the location of one of five regional institutes of administration (IRA) in France for the training of future administrative officials.

 Health

 Bastia has a hospital in the Paese Novu district (Falconaja Hospital) and a clinic (Maymard Clinic) in the city centre as well as another clinic specializing in ophthalmology (Filippi clinic) in the Saint-Antoine district.

 Around the city there is also the Zuccarelli Clinic (Toga district) and a polyclinic 2 km from the centre of town at Furiani.